-43. Personal related party transactions
+40. Personal related party transactions

-As at 31 December 2012, three entities were related to the Bank through the key management personnel of PKO Bank Polski SA or the close family members of the key management personnel (two entities as at 31 December 2011).
+As at 31 December 2012 and as at 31 December 2011, three entities were related to the Bank through the key management personnel of PKO Bank Polski SA or the close family members of the key management personnel.

-In 2012 and 2011 no intercompany transactions were concluded with these entities.
+In 2012 and 2011, no intercompany transactions were concluded with these entities in the Bank.

-44. Remuneration - PKO Bank Polski SA key management
+41. Remuneration - PKO Bank Polski SA key management